cdk-patterns/serverless/CONTRIBUTING.md

 4. Open up a pr

 ## Converting Lambda Fns to CDK Language
 This would be a big help and is a great way to get started contributing.
 When a pattern launches typically I build it in TypeScript and then port it over to Python.
-In order to reduce bugs at launch I typically reuse the JS Lambdda Fn in the Python version then slowly refactor over time to full Python.
+In order to reduce bugs at launch I typically reuse the JS Lambda Fn in the Python version then slowly refactor over time to full Python.
 If you spot one of these JS functions in a Python pattern and want to convert it to Python it is small enough that you could just do it and open a Pull Request